p-karisani/illness-dataset/README.md

 **Dataset Format** <br/>
 The file is tab separated:
-1) Tweet id
+1) Domain name
-2) Domain name
+2) Label (0 and 1 indicate negative.
+2 and 3 indicate positive)
-3) Label (0 and 1 indicates negative.
-2 and 3 indicates positive)
+3) Documnet body
 <br/><br/>

-If you are using this dataset, please cite the below paper:
+If you are using this dataset, please cite the paper below:

 ```
 @misc{karisani2021contextual,